danielwwong/LeetCode/README.md

 ### Note
 1. Read the question carefully and consider all situations.

-2. return something can mean `True` in Python.
+2. Return something can mean `True` in Python.

 May 11th, 2018